SignorMercurio/Attrezzi/README.md

 # Attrezzi

+**NOTE: This repo is now mainly used for testing purposes.**

 Attrezzi is a CLI tool integrated with multiple features useful for hacking (and practising Go).

-> Note: Only frequently-used modules are included.

 ## Modules